Reconsider your need to travel to Puerto Rico due to major damage to buildings and infrastructure following Hurricane Maria.

 - Contact your airline or tour operator to check the latest information.
 See

-- Australia does not have an embassy or consulate in Puerto Rico.
-The Australian Consulate General in New York provides consular assistance to Australians in Puerto Rico.
+- Australia doesn't have an embassy or consulate in Puerto Rico.
+The Australian Consulate-General in New York provides consular assistance to Australians in Puerto Rico.
+See Entry and exit.

 Travel smart for general advice for all travellers.